-We believe: Every individual has a right to a life free from family violence
+We believe every individual has a right to a life free from family violence

 Family violence is an issue that not only impacts individuals and families, but communities as a whole.
-Thanks to CAWES’ dedication to prevention initiatives, child-focussed healing programs, and providing the necessary tools for our clients to become safely independent, we are seeing promising improvements in rates of family violence in Central Alberta.
+Thanks to CAWES’ dedication to prevention initiatives, child-focused healing programs, and providing the necessary tools for our clients to become safely independent, we are seeing promising improvements in rates of family violence in Central Alberta.
 As experts in the field of family violence, we continually create ground-breaking opportunities for education and awareness.
 We are proud to report that great things are happening at CAWES, and people’s lives are changing.

 Local Alberta Treaties and Indigenous Nations Acknowledgement

 We honour and acknowledge the traditional lands of Treaty 7 and Treaty 6 upon which we are located.
-We honour and respect our neighbors the Cree peoples of the Sunchild, O'Chiese, Samson, Ermineskin, Louis Bull, and Montana First Nations, as well as the Metis peoples of Region 3 of the Metis Nation of Alberta.
+We honour and respect our neighbours the Cree peoples of the Sunchild, O'Chiese, Samson, Ermineskin, Louis Bull, and Montana First Nations, as well as the Métis peoples of Region 3 of the Métis Nation of Alberta.
 We recognize that all Albertans are Treaty people and have a responsibility to understand our history and the Spirit of Intent of Treaty 7 so that we can honour the past, be aware of the present, and build a future on Peace and Friendship for a just and caring future.